junxit/us-congress-bills-112/metadata.md

 - 2011-09-21 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 112-82.
 - 2011-09-21 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 112-82.
 - 2011-09-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 176.
+- 2011-09-26 — Amendment SA 668 agreed to in Senate by Unanimous Consent.
+- 2011-09-26 — Amendment SA 668 proposed by Senator Reid for Senator Isakson. (consideration: CR S6007) In the nature of a substitute.
+- 2011-09-26 — Measure laid before Senate by unanimous consent. (consideration: CR S6004-6007; text of amendment in nature of a substitute: CR S6004-6006)
+- 2011-09-26 — Passed Senate with an amendment by Unanimous Consent.
+- 2011-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2011-09-26 — Senate amendment agreed to: Amendment SA 668 agreed to in Senate by Unanimous Consent.
+- 2011-09-26 — Senate amendment proposed (on the floor): Amendment SA 668 proposed by Senator Reid for Senator Isakson.(consideration: CR S6007)
+- 2011-09-26 — Senate amendment submitted
+- 2011-09-26 — The committee substitute as amended agreed to by Unanimous Consent.